Dooly raises $80M more for its AI tools to help salespeople manage their busywork – TechCrunch

 He describes his business as “the table cloth that goes over the table that no one wants to sit at” and more seriously, “a clean overlay to systems” that is very aware of the challenges salespeople face on a practical, operational level.
 “We are always mindful of thinking of workflows that hinder users from peak value mode.”

-The the app, in his words, “plays nice” with a number of services both to ingest information — these, for example, include tools like Gong that among other things monitor voice-based sales calls to provide real-time feedback and transcripts), as well as those that are used to record what is going on, like Salesforce.
+The the app, in his words, “plays nice” with a number of services to ingest information — these, for example, include tools like Gong that among other things monitor voice-based sales calls to provide real-time feedback and transcripts) — as well as those that are used to record what is going on, like Salesforce.
 It also integrates with Slack and G-Suite and other popular apps.

 Then, in addition to being able to use and populate relevant data easily across multiple apps, Dooly also provides some guidance, based on the data it is seeing, to give suggestions on closing deals.

 This is music to many salespeople’s ears, it seems.
-It now has some 500 businesses as customers, and says the list includes revenue teams at Asana, BigCommerce, Contentful, Figma, Intercom, Lessonly, and Procore, and more.
+It now has some 500 businesses as customers, and says the list includes revenue teams at Asana, BigCommerce, Contentful, Figma, Intercom, Lessonly, Procore and more.

 Up to now, the company has been growing organically, through word-of-mouth — which is perhaps the best kind of sales pitch and success that any company can hope for.
-Ironically, now that it’s model has been well proven out, it will quite possibly be using its own tools to expand its reach even more.
+Ironically, now that its model has been well proven out, it will quite possibly be using its own tools to expand its reach even more.

 “Dooly is building one of the most consequential enterprise companies of the next decade,” said Will Reed, a general partner at Spark Capital.
 “We are thrilled to support Dooly as it continues to power the most forward-thinking revenue teams, and believe it will ultimately define the connected workspace category via its relentless focus on customers and product-led growth.”
 Reed is joining the board with this round.